 3. What they are used for

 CVs are used when seeking academic or high-level positions in an organization.
-Resumes are used in almost all other job applications.
+Resumes are used in almost all other job applications. (the article continues after the ad)

 This table from University of California, Davis gives us a clear picture of the differences: